BIOGRAPHY

 modern as well as traditional teaching and training methods.
 It is a reflection

-of Punong Guro Bolden's own personality and over four decades of study, research
+of Tom Bolden's own personality and over four decades of study, research

 and training in various martial art systems, as well as other disciplines such